 Have you ever purchased a mattress?
 For most folks, the process can be an overwhelming undertaking.
 There are so many choices to make: how firm should it be?
 What material should I select?
 The mattress shouldn’t be too hot or too cool.
 And there are so many mattresses to choose from.
 IKEA, for example, offers 84 different mattresses.
 Tempur offers over 100 models.
-Which means, once you walk into IKEA, or any other mattress shop for that matter, you probably lie down on a number of them to test how they feel.
+This means, once you walk into IKEA or any other mattress shop for that matter, you probably lie down on a number of them to test how they feel.

 “Too soft,” “too firm,” “don’t like the material,” “hmmm…not sure about this one.”

-After a long hour or so, falling on and off dozens of mattresses, you probably just pick one, hoping it will provide you with a good sleep.
+After a long hour or so, falling on and off dozens of mattresses, you probably just pick one, hoping it will provide you with good sleep.

 Yet then, at home, having spent a couple of nights on it, you’ll probably think, “Dang…I should have gone for the softer one.”
 Of course, now that you’ve spent a couple of nights on the mattress, there’s no way you’ll be able to return it!